Arboretum: Europe

-Arborétum Mlyňany is located in the area of two neighboring villages Vieska nad Žitavou and Tesárske Mlyňany near Zlaté Moravce, Slovakia.
+Arboretum Mlyňany is located in the area of two neighboring villages Vieska nad Žitavou and Tesárske Mlyňany near Zlaté Moravce, Slovakia.
 It was established in 1892 by Hungarian Count István Ambrózy-Migazzi.
 Today, it is governed by the Slovak Academy of Sciences.
 Within its 67 ha area, the arboretum features more than 2,300 woody plant species, being one of the largest collections in Central Europe.